vickygamer997/vickygamer997.github.io/README.md

 # vickygamer997.github.io
-This page is to show how uncited websites mean nothing and can just completely make shit up.
+This is random webpages I made using MDN guides.